Dali and Li Jiang

 I followed my instinct and flew to Kunming city in transit to Lijiang, only 45 minutes away by plane.
 Lijiang is situated in the southern tip of the Ginghai-Tibet highland and the northern tip of the Yunnan-Guizhou plateau.
 This ancient city which dates back to the Tang dynasty period (618-906 AD) was endorsed by UNESCO as a "world" cultural heritage site in 1997.The magic of this place is that it brings us back in time owing to its architecture and the surroundings.

 Lijiang is surrounded by canals and mountains.
 The houses form irregular groups that space out rustically from every angle.
 There are always unexpected views of interest where crystal clear canals filled with fat carp run parallel alongside the cobbled streets.
-This place is best to be explored alone away from the madding crowd in the wee hours of the morning when every one is still snoring away .Besides being a very popular tourist destination among the mainland Chinese, the other unique attraction is only 18 km away.
+This place is best to be explored alone away from the madding crowd in the wee hours of the morning when every one is still snoring away.
+Besides being a very popular tourist destination among the mainland Chinese, the other unique attraction is only 18 km away.

 After spending two nights in Lijiang, I took a bus to Dali, a three-hour ride away towards the south western part.
 Dali was smaller and with fewer beautiful canals.
 It was charming in its own way.
-People did their daily business among the town dwellers, and those who were catering to tourist were mostly dealing with souvenirs, travels, sightseeing, restaurants and guest houses.
+People do their daily business among the town dwellers, and those who were catering to tourist were mostly dealing with souvenirs, travels, sightseeing, restaurants and guest houses.